jlooper/global-social-good-hackathon/README.md

 ## Overview

-The Global Social Good Hackathon is a one day, six hour hack event where you will work as teams to create an application to solve a problem and promote social good.
-At the end of the hacking period your teams will present your project to the room, during which time judging will take place, and prizes will be awarded.
+The Global Social Good Hackathon is a one day, six hour hack event.
+The challenge is to form a team and create an app that promotes social good.
+At the end of the hacking period your teams will present your project to your peers and mentors.

+And, of course, there will be prizes!

 ### Schedule